 Parking lots are a hotspot for vehicle collisions.
 CBS News reports that one in five car accidents occur in parking lots.
 In addition, two-thirds of all drivers admit to being distracted by the radio, other people, and cell phones when pulling in and out of parking areas.

-When reversing from a parking spot, drivers have a duty of care to look for pedestrians and other vehicles in their rearview mirror before departing.
-If the driver fails to do this and backs into another car, they will be liable for the collision.
+When reversing from a parking spot, drivers have a duty of care to look for pedestrians and other vehicles before departing.
+If the driver fails to do this and backs into another car or pedestrian, they will likely be held liable for the collision.

 In busy parking lots, two drivers may reverse at the same time and collide.
 This could occur because the drivers were not paying attention, but also when one vehicle is in another driver’s blind spot.

-When two moving vehicles back into one another, both drivers are at fault for the collision.
-Since the cars were reversing at the same time, neither had the right of way.
-Both drivers failed to make sure the area was clear before backing up their vehicles, both may be held responsible in some proportion.
+When two moving vehicles back into one another, both drivers may be at fault for the collision.
+If both drivers failed to make sure the area was clear before backing up their vehicles, both may be held responsible in some proportion.

 Backing Out into Oncoming Traffic

 Backing out of driveways and alleys can lead to a collision.
 The vehicle reversing has a duty to check for oncoming traffic when exiting the driveway and entering a new lane of traffic.
-If a car backs into oncoming traffic, that driver is liable for the traffic collision.
-Keep in mind: oncoming vehicles may share part of the responsibility in this type of accident.
+If a car backs into oncoming traffic, that driver is typically liable for the traffic collision.

-A New York Car Accident Attorney Can Determine Fault in a Back-Up Collision
+A New York Car Accident Attorney Can Fight For Compensation in a Back-Up Collision